The Art of LEDs

 But my solidly lit LEDs flicker/strobe?

 The opposite problem can happen as well.
 A bulb that is supposed to be lit solidly might be flickering/strobing.
 This is extremely common with Bally & Stern early solid state games.
 Someone even developed a plug-in board to help solve the problem through hardware.
-We recommend that easily installed adapter board, which allows you to use our regular bulbs (usually for a lower overall total cost), but if you don’t want to go that route...
+We recommend that easily installed adapter board, which allows you to use any of our standard bulbs (usually for a lower overall total cost)...though this can be tricky/impossible if your game uses wedge bulbs because that strange era of early solid state wedge sockets are shaped slightly different...

 Controlled insert fading / LED OCD